weiping-playnext/Zenject/README.md

     **ResultType** must either be an interface or derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

     Note that if a non-MonoBehaviour requests the given type, an exception will be thrown, since there is no current transform in that case.

+1. **FromComponentsSibling** - Same as FromComponentSibling except will match multiple values or zero values.

 1. **FromComponentInParents** - Look up the component by searching the current transform or any parent for the given component type.
 The current transform here is taken from the object being injected, which must therefore be a MonoBehaviour derived type.